 Melford has also continued to perform and record in duo settings, with violinist/violist Tanya Kalmanovitch on Heart Mountain (Perspicacity, 2007) and in a live recording at Berkeley's Maybeck Recital Hall with fellow pianist Satoko Fuji on Under the Water (Libra Records, 2009); in another duo project, ::Dialogue::, she collaborated with clarinetist Goldberg.
 And while these and other projects have included solo piano features for Melford, her first entirely solo piano album, Life Carries Me This Way, was released by the Firehouse 12 label in 2013; the album included 11 Melford compositions inspired by drawings (reproduced in the CD booklet) by Sacramento artist and family friend Don Reich, who passed away in 2010.

-In 2012 Melford formed a new quintet, Snowy Egret, featuring bassist Takeishi, guitarist Liberty Ellman, trumpeter Ron Miles, and drummer Tyshawn Sorey.
+In 2012 Melford formed a new quintet, Snowy Egret, featuring bassist Takeishi, guitarist Liberty Ellman, trumpeter Ron Miles, and drummer Tyshawn Sorey, to perform her compositions inspired by Uruguayan author, historian, and journalist Eduardo Galeano's Memoria del Fuego (Memory of Fire) trilogy at the Jazz Gallery in New York City.
 The following year she received a Guggenheim Fellowship and a Doris Duke Artist Award, the latter supporting her programming activities at the Yerba Buena Center for the Arts in San Francisco.
-Snowy Egret performed the music for Melford's multimedia project Language of Dreams at the Yerba Buena Center in November 2013; the pianist/composer's website described Language of Dreams as "her most ambitious project to date." ~ Dave Lynch & Chris Kelsey, Rovi
+At the Yerba Buena Center in November 2013, Melford and Snowy Egret performed the group's Galeano-inspired music in her multimedia project Language of Dreams, which also incorporated dance, video, and spoken word.
+The quintet's eponymous debut album was released by Enja/Yellowbird in March of 2015. ~ Dave Lynch & Chris Kelsey